Is the cost of living in Prague high?

 We asked people about the cost of living in Prague, they wrote...

 "The cost of living in Prague is generally considered to be quite affordable.
 Prices for basic necessities such as groceries, transportation, and utilities are all relatively low.
 Rent for a nice 1 bedroom apartment in Prague is typically around $600 USD per month, while a nice 2 bedroom apartment can cost around $900 USD per month.
-Eating dinner at a moderately priced restaurant in Prague can cost around $15 USD per person," said a member in Prague, Czechia.
+Eating dinner at a moderately priced restaurant in Prague can cost around $15 USD per person," mentioned another expat when asked about moving to Prague, Czechia.

 Other Questions: